Ode to Mrs. Stacey Thomas

 checks, over a period of about 7 months.

-specific forces were at work to cause Mrs. Thomas to continue signing
+exactly what specific forces were at work to cause Mrs. Thomas to continue

-over checks to someone who was clearly a scammer.
-Objectively, this
+signing over checks to someone who was clearly a scammer.
+Objectively though,

 originates within us.
-We fear because it is a natural response to
+We fear because it’s a natural response to unfavorable events

-give him money to first allay the perceived wrath of his anger,
+Mrs. Thomas to give him money to first allay the perceived wrath of his anger;

-intimidated, I always relented.
-Similarly, if I questioned a demand
+felt intimidated, I always relented.
+Similarly, if I questioned a demand for

-for payment, he would sometimes become angry, and I would relent.'
+payment, he would sometimes become angry, and I would relent.'
+End.

 Involuntary Submission